Our Blog

 As a consultant with Swiss cross-border commuter status working for one or more clients, the individual benefits from the full social security coverage available to all employees in Switzerland, including unemployment and full accident insurance to prevent any risks associated with business travel.

-From a commercial point of view, they manage and prospect their clients in Switzerland independently.
+From a commercial point of view, they manage and prospect their clients in Switzerland themselves.
 They negotiate alone or with the help of Thalent their rates and the terms of the mandate with the client company.

 On the contractual level, the person is autonomous.
-They manage and prospect their clients in Switzerland independently.
+They manage and prospect their clients in Switzerland theömselves.
 They negotiate alone or with the help of Thalent their rates and the terms of the mandate with the client company.

 Swiss cross-border commuter work permits, Swiss employment contracts, social security coverage and other administrative services